Neoteroi/BlackSheep-Docs/docs/dependency-injection.md

 ```

 #### Example: implement a request context
-A good example of scoped service is one used to assign each web request with
+A good example of a scoped service is one used to assign each web request with
 a trace id that can be used to identify requests for logging purposes.

 ```python